da-kicks-87/plank-fed-assesment/README.md

 Mobile Responsive

-SVGs are made into React componentes with the help og SVGR library.
+SVGs are made into React components with the help of SVGR library.

 # Getting Started with Create React App